Cara Tannenbaum

-Cara Tannenbaum CM is a Canadian researcher and practicing physician in the fields of geriatrics, women's health and gender research.
-Since 2015, Tannenbaum has served as the Scientific Director of Canadian Institutes of Health Research's Institute of Gender and Health.
+Cara Tannenbaum CM is a Canadian researcher and physician in the fields of geriatrics, women's health, and gender research.
+From 2015-2022, Tannenbaum served as the Scientific Director of Canadian Institutes of Health Research's Institute of Gender and Health.
 She was appointed as a Member of the Order of Canada on November 17, 2021.

 Career

 Tannenbaum completed medical school (1994), additional training in geriatrics (2000), and a Master of Science degree in epidemiology and biostatistics (2002) at McGill University.
-She is now a professor of medicine and pharmacy at the Université de Montréal, where she conducts research at the Centre de recherche de l’Institut universitaire de gériatrie de Montréal.
-In 2015, Tannenbaum was appointed as the Scientific Director of the Institute of Gender and Health at the Canadian Institutes of Health Research, and was appointed as the Departmental Science Advisor for Health Canada in 2019.
+She is now a professor of medicine and pharmacy at the Université de Montréal, where she conducts research at the Centre de recherche de l'Institut universitaire de gériatrie de Montréal.
+In 2015, Tannenbaum was appointed Scientific Director of the Institute of Gender and Health at the Canadian Institutes of Health Research and was appointed Departmental Science Advisor for Health Canada in 2019.